 Steiner Tunnel Test

-Tests conducted using the Steiner tunnel include:
+Tests commonly performed using the Steiner tunnel include:

-• Surface Burning Characteristics of Building Materials (ASTM E84, NFPA 255, UL 723, UBC 8-1)
+- Surface Burning Characteristics of Building Materials (ASTM E84, NFPA 255, UL 723, UBC 8-1)

-• Extended Duration Surface Burning Characteristics of Building Materials (ASTM E2768)
+- Extended Duration Surface Burning Characteristics of Building Materials (ASTM E2768)

-ASTM E84 is commonly known as the “tunnel test” or the “Steiner tunnel test” and is used to evaluate the surface burning characteristics (flame spread and smoke development) of various materials and components for many different products, including building materials, coatings, insulation, finishes, fabrics, and other surfaces requiring classification.ASTM E84
+ASTM E84, often called the “tunnel test” or “Steiner tunnel test,” is used to evaluate the surface burning characteristics (flame spread and smoke development) of a wide range of products, including building materials, coatings, insulation, finishes, fabrics, and other surfaces that require flame spread classification.

-ASTM E2768, often called a 30-minute Steiner tunnel test, is used to measure surface flame spread and smoke density under specific fire exposure conditions.
+ASTM E2768, commonly known as the 30-minute Steiner tunnel test, is used to evaluate surface flame spread and smoke development under extended fire exposure conditions.
+This test is primarily used to assess fire-retardant-treated wood, but it can also be applied to ignition-resistant materials.

 Fire Test for Assemblies